Become a registered oral surgeon in New Zealand and Australia1

 1. Dental Council of New Zealand (DCNZ) has accredited DClinDent (Oral Surgery) as a prescribed qualification for registration as a specialist.
 Current accreditation is valid until 2023 and is subject to review at DCNZ’s discretion.

 What is Oral Surgery?

 Oral surgery specialists practise in the branch of dentistry concerned with the diagnosis and surgical management of conditions affecting the oral and dentoalveolar tissues.

 Specialist oral surgery is undertaken by a dental practitioner who possesses additional postgraduate qualifications and experience recognised by the Dental Council as appropriate for registration.

 Where is it taught? – campus, placements, etc.

 The course is taught at our Dunedin campus.

 The DClinDent (Oral Surgery) is a full-time three year residential course combining clinical, didactic and research training and experience in the specialty.
 It provides a learning platform to prepare the student for advanced level practice in the domain of Oral Surgery in the field of Dentistry.
 The primary focus of the course is to prepare the Candidate to independently assess, plan and provide Oral Surgical care to individuals and the community.
 The course will provide a learning framework that will help candidates to advance their academic and clinical skills in Oral Surgery to a level consistent with specialist level practice.

-The course combines clinical, didactic and research training, and experience in the specialty.
-It provides a learning platform to prepare the student for advanced level practise in the domain of Oral Surgery in the field of Dentistry.
+The course combines clinical, didactic and research training, and experience in the speciality.
+It provides a learning platform to prepare the student for advanced level practice in the domain of Oral Surgery in the field of Dentistry.